UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Created grubby-sack item

-- Added maxActivations back, changed
+- Added maxActivations back, made descriptions way better

 ## TODO:

-- (DONE) Consumable items: When placed, foods should activate *immediately.*

-- (DONE) New description-bit: `CONSUMABLE: Activated instantly!`

 ## WE WILL NEED TO REWORK A BUNCH OF STUFF:
 ### Make more uses for DOOMED systems, and more uses for lives system
 - Rework/remove all kinds of heartfruit(s)
 - Add new mineral-items: DOOMED
-- Add 2 new DOOMED-10 items so the archetype isn't completely dead

 - REWORK TUTORIAL!!!
 We will need to explain FOOD items, and redo the pomegranate.

-- NEW LEGENDARY ITEM: Chef's Knife:
-- On Level-Up: Spawns null-slots with food inside them.
-- (KNIGHT shape)

 ## --------------
 ## NEXT SPRINT::
 ## --------------

+- Added 2 new DOOMED-10 items so the archetype isn't completely dead

 - Created Grubby-ball, (G-ball) showcasing grubby-archetype

 - Created achievement for grubby-ball

+- Make items that can't activate grayscale (need shader)

+- NEW LEGENDARY ITEM: Chef's Knife:
+- On Level-Up: Spawns null-slots with food inside them.
+(KNIGHT shape)

 - Added 2 extra difficulties- bronze, silver, gold trophies (to implement, create a "DIFFICULTY" property)